-- Any adult who lives with the individual with mental illness;
+- Any adult who lives with the individual with mental illness

-- A parent, spouse, sibling, or adult child of the individual with mental illness;
+- A parent, spouse, sibling, or adult child of the individual with mental illness

-- The director of a mental health institution in which the individual with mental illness lives;
+- The director of a mental health institution in which the individual with mental illness lives

-- The director of a hospital where the individual with mental illness is hospitalized;
+- The director of a hospital where the individual with mental illness is hospitalized

-- A peace, parole, or probation officer assigned to supervise the individual.
+- A peace, parole, or probation officer assigned to supervise the individual

-How do I refer?
+How Do I Refer

-To make a referral to the Assisted Outpatient Treatment (AOT) program please call (415) 473-4321.
-An AOT clinician will return your call to review your referral.
+To make a referral to the Assisted Outpatient Treatment (AOT) Team, please call: (415) 473-4321.

 Note: AOT is not a crisis intervention.
 If you or someone you know is experiencing a mental health emergency, dial 911 or call the Crisis Stabilization Unit at (415) 473-6666.

-Question: What if a referred individual does not meet AOT criteria?
+- Question: What if a referred individual does not meet AOT criteria?